shugonta/tweetsharp/README.markdown

 ### Dealing with Twitter API Rate Limiting

 Twitter limits the frequency of all API calls in a variety of ways, to help ensure the service is not abused.
 This means that your applications will have to account for possible rate limit shortages at the user and IP address level.
 Client applications that are meant for public consumption usually use the rate limit profile of users that are logging in to their application.
 Server-side integration applications usually use their own, white-listed account's rate limit so that they can process large jobs without exhausting their allowance.
-You can find out more about rate limiting at [url:http://dev.twitter.com/pages/rate_limiting_faq] and [http://dev.twitter.com/pages/rate_limiting].
+You can find out more about rate limiting at (http://dev.twitter.com/pages/rate_limiting_faq) and (http://dev.twitter.com/pages/rate_limiting).

 TweetSharp provides two ways to access rate limiting data.
-You can either make an explicit API call to retrieve it, or inspect the TwitterResponse's RateLimitStatus property, if it's available.
+You can either make an explicit API call to retrieve it, or inspect the `TwitterResponse`'s `RateLimitStatus` property, if it's available.
 The latter option conserves HTTP traffic, as the information is embedded in the HTTP Response itself.

     using TweetSharp;